yingweiwo

 Biological Half-Life

-That half life of clopidogrel is approximately 6 hours following a 75mg oral dose while the half life of the active metabolite is approximately 30 minutes.
+After oral administration of 75 mg clopidogrel, its half-life is approximately 6 hours, while the half-life of the active metabolite is approximately 30 minutes.

-After a single, oral dose of 75 mg, clopidogrel has a half-life of approximately 6 hours.
-The half-life of the active metabolite is about 30 minutes.
+After a single oral dose of 75 mg clopidogrel, its half-life is approximately 6 hours.
+The half-life of the active metabolite is approximately 30 minutes.

 Toxicity/Toxicokinetics